f3-factory/F3com-data/framework-variables/main.md

 >     • var/html/dev/index.php:16 Base->run()
 > ---

-If you feel it's a bit too plain or wish to do other things when the error occurs, you may create your own custom error handler:-
+If you feel it's a bit too plain or wish to do other things when the error occurs, you may create your own custom error handler:

 ``` php
 $f3->set('ONERROR',